enesy1845/neo4j/README.md

    conda activate quiz_app_env
    ```

-   - If the environment is activated successfully, you will see `(quiz_app_env)` at the beginning of your terminal prompt.
+   - **Note:** If the environment name is different in your `environment.yml`, use the corresponding name.

 ### **4. Installing Required Packages**

+Pip packages are managed separately to handle dependencies not available through Conda.

 1. **Upgrade pip:**